baixiaoyu/gibd/README.md

 # gibd
 ## Introduction
-This project is just for learning golang and learning how to parse innodb blocks. just finished dump dictionary header block and list system space.
-For datatype, I just finished Integer and varchar TransactionId, RollPointer implementation.
+This project is just for learning golang and learning how to parse innodb blocks .
+For datatype, I just finished Integer and varchar, TransactionId, RollPointer implementation.

 ## Usage
 ```